Last Updated on March 9, 2021

 Many of us tend to live our life having these problems and get ourselves used to it whereas the solutions are right in front of us.
-Which is really not a wise decision as we may end up with losing our sight for good if proper care isn’t taken at the right time.
+This is really not a wise decision as we may end up losing our sight for good if proper care isn’t taken at the right time.

 Night Vision Problems

-Both the night vision loss and night blindness are caused because of the disorder of the cells of the retina that performs the task of seeing in the dim light.
+Both night vision loss and night blindness are caused because of the disorder of the cells of the retina that performs the task of seeing in the dim light.
 When it’s dark, your eyes are actually color blind and they only see the fraction of the lights that you see in the daylight.

 What Causes Poor Night Vision?